Indiana teacher hailed as hero after disarming school shooter speaks out

 Seaman has been a teacher at the school for the past four years.
 He was also a football player at Southern Illinois University.
 His coach said he is known to always do the right thing.

-Ella is now recovering in the hospital and according to school officials, is making progress.
+Ella is recovering in the hospital and, according to school officials, is making progress.

 Counseling will be available all next week, which is the final week of the school year, and will also be made available next school year.